dougbutner/web-4/README.md

 Collaborative social environments were always happening everywhere humans live.
 Now, we create these layers on websites and blockchains.

-Geosocial layers is the widely beneficial integration of these principles as a layer on top of existing
+Geosocial layers is the widely beneficial integration of these principles as a layer on top of existing geosocial systems.
+These networks of information and positive attention

 # The experience of Web 4